informaticon/lib.cpp.base.pbni-framework/docs/quick-start.md

          -DVCPKG_TARGET_TRIPLET=x86-windows-static `
          -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake
 ```
 It creates a new folder called `build/` and creates a Visual Studio Solution inside it.
 You can open it and and edit your code inside Visual Studio.
-There you have multiple targets, when you build your library, it will create an `out/Release/` or `out/Debug` folder in your project, in there you will find the `.dll`.
+There you have multiple targets, when you build your library, it will create an `out/{Build_Configuration}` folder in your project, in there you will find the `.dll`s.

+While developing its recommended to use the `Debug` Configuration, this way it wont optimize the code and thus compile faster.
+When Releasing you should use `RelWithDebInfo`, this will optimize code and shrink Filesize but still keep the Debugging Information needed by boost Starcktrace to create verbose Exceptions.

 If you build `INSTALL` instead, it will build your library and then copy the `.dll` to the `A3_LIB_PATH` you specified.